nareshbhatia/react-force/README.md

 # Detemine which packages have changed
 yarn changed

-# 1. Go to each changed package.
+# Go to each changed package.

-# 2. Manually change its version number in the package.json file.
+# 1. Manually change the version number in package.json.
 Use semver.

-# 3. Commit and push (see above)
+# 2. Commit and push (see above)

 # 4. Rebuild the package
 yarn ci:build

 # 5. Release to npm
 npm publish

+# 6. Tag the release and push the tag to remote
 ```